Error estimates for approximations of nonlinear uniformly parabolic equations: Two regularizations of inf- sup- type

-Although the proof of Proposition \ref{properties of inf-convolution} is quite involved, it is based on the following simple observation: if the supremum in the definition of $u^+_\theta(x,t)$ is achieved at $(x^*,t)$ and $u$ is touched from below at $(x^*,t)$ by some function $\phi$, then $u^+_\theta$ is touched by below at $(x,t)$ by a translate of $\phi$.
-We demonstrate this below.
+We prove that if the supremum in the definition of $u^+_\theta(x,t)$ is achieved at a point $(x^*,t)$ that is contained in the ``good set" $\Psi_M(u)$ of $u$, then an estimate similar to (\ref{eq: touch utheta from below}) holds at $(x,t)$.
+We state this as Lemma \ref{cor:psiMx*} below.
+This follows from Corollary \ref{cor} and the observation that if $u$ is touched from below at $(x^*,t)$ by some function $\phi$, then $u^+_\theta$ is touched by below at $(x,t)$ by a translate of $\phi$.
+We make this observation precise in Lemma \ref{lem:touch}, which we use in the proof of Lemma \ref{cor:psiMx*}.